Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification_eu.md

 > For MitID only or legacy integrations, see the docs [here](https://signaturgruppen-a-s.github.io/signaturgruppen-broker-documentation/ageverification/age_verification.html).

 > Under development.
 Contact us for interest.
+> The domain idbroker.eu and the AV interface specified has not yet been deployed to PP and production.

 ## Introduction to Age Verification
 To support Age Verification (AV), Signaturgruppen Broker has implemented a streamlined and robust interface that allows for an easy, compliant and flexible integration from any system and adaptable to any workflow.